-In the start up and fast growth world. you can often fall into the CTO role way ahead of schedule …
+In the start-up and fast-growth world. you can often fall into the CTO role way ahead of schedule …

 These are some examples of where CTO appointments are often unplanned and/or unconventional …

-Even for the more established company finding a new CTO is often an unexpected chore and succession planning a luxury.
+Even for the more established company finding a new CTO is often an unexpected chore and succession planning is a luxury.
 Change often happens quickly, with little warning and less preparation.

 It’s too often decided that the best option is to promote the next in line, an expedited solution to an immediate problem.